hilaily/.dotfile/nvim/README.md

 ### Backup

 Execute `get_packer_snapshot.sh`.
-This script will backup all the plugin commit information to a json file.
+And it will open vim, you should exit vim, and then it will backup all the plugin commit information to a json file.

 ### Restore